 - If your defrost is turned on ahead of time, it can make cleaning your windshield much easier.

-- It creates a warmer environment for your kids or pets when loading them in the car.
+- When loading them in the car, it creates a warmer environment for your kids or pets.

 - It can help you find your car in a busy parking lot.